gjverrier/secML.github.io/src/content/post/class9.md

 </p>

 ### Distinguishing benign from malicious files
-In a pdf structural tree, a path is defined as as sequence of edges starting in the Catalog dictionary and ending with an objject of primitive type.
+In a pdf structural tree, a path is defined as a sequence of edges starting in the Catalog dictionary and ending with an object of primitive type.
 For example, as we see in the above figure of pdf structural tree, there s a path from the root path from the root, i.e., leftmost, node through the edges named /Pages and /Count to the terminal node with the value 2.
 This definition of a path in the PDF document structure, which is denoted as PDF structural path, plays a central role in Hidost approach.
 Paths are printed as a sequence of all edge labels encountered during path traversal starting from the root node and ending in the leaf node.
 The path from our earlier example would be printed as /Pages/Count.